-“So are you a rebel or something?”
+“That makes you…what—are you a rebel or something?”

 His hood shadows a lot of his face, but I can still see his eyes growing cold and hard.
 “I do what is necessary.”

 “Uh…okay.
 Didn’t mean to pry.
-But on a related note, I’ve also seen people fighting with the knights.
+But on a related note, I’ve also seen people fighting with the Knights.
 They wear dirty gear and stick to the woods.”

 “They’re called the Birthright Alliance, or just the Alliance, for short.
 A loose confederation of insurgent warlords, led by a rogue named Ardos Rygar.
 A cruel man, but also capable.”